yungyuc/nsdhw_21au/proposal/ran-ablaze/README.rst

 Prospective Users
 =================

 Almost all loops in a majority of High Performance Computing programs and deep learning.
+Users don't need to know how to optimize their code, they just need to tell my API how they want to optimize!

 System Architecture
 ===================